1. Home

 or an adjacent structure .

-The default assigned buckling lengths depend on how you’ve down the structure:
+The default assigned buckling lengths depend on how you’ve drawn the structure:

 • If you draw a line of 5m and divide it in 5, each part will have a buckling length of 5m in both directions.